 Modified OSCE Circuit Implementation – April 2018

-To ensure the ongoing sustainability of the OSCEs and meet the demand of the increasing OSCE applications, the EC and the Board have approved the introduction of a modified OSCE circuit from April 2018 onwards.
+To ensure the ongoing sustainability of the OSCEs and meet the demand of the increasing OSCE applications, the Education Committee and the Board have approved the introduction of a modified OSCE circuit from April 2018 onwards.

 The RANZCP recommends that trainees take the OSCE in Stage 3 of training.

 Trainees are eligible to apply for the OSCE after they have completed 30 months FTE training as shown on their Training Record.
 They should have successfully completed the OSCE by 60 months FTE training.

 The application for the September 2017 OSCE is now closed.